yewstack/yew/docs/more/debugging.md

 ## Panics

 The [`console_error_panic`](https://github.com/rustwasm/console_error_panic_hook) crate catches `panic!`s and outputs them to the console.
-Yew will automatically catch `panic!`s and log them to your browser's console.
+Yew automatically catches `panic!`s and logs them to the browser console.

 ## Console Logging

-In general, Wasm web apps are able to interact with Browser APIs, and the `console.log` API is no exception.
+In general, Wasm web apps are able to interact with Browser APIs.
+The `console.log` API is no exception.
 There are a few options available:

 ### [`wasm-logger`](https://crates.io/crates/wasm-logger)